Flotilla leader

+Eventually, the rapidly increasing speed and improving seaworthiness of new destroyer designs meant that even the fastest small cruisers could not reliably keep pace with their charges in all circumstances.
+Accordingly, large destroyer designs were produced in small batches for use as leaders.
+During WW1, the Royal Navy produced these leaders in a series of small classes, quite separate in form to the contemporary standard TBD class designs.
+By the end of the war, one of these classes (the Admiralty V-class leader) formed the basis of future British fleet destroyer design.
+From the 1920s, each new class of British fleet destroyer would include one slightly enlarged derivation of the design as the leader, featuring an additional amidships gun as well as the expanded command facilities.

 As destroyers changed from specialized anti-torpedo boat vessels that operated in squadrons to larger multi-purpose ships that operated alone or as leaders of groups of smaller vessels, and as command and control techniques improved (and the technology became more readily available), the need for specialized flotilla leaders decreased and their functions were adopted by all destroyers.
 The last specialized flotilla leader to be built for the Royal Navy was HMS Inglefield, launched in 1936.
 Subsequent leaders used the same design as the private ships of the class, with minor detailed changes to suit them to their role.
 In the Royal Navy, the flotilla leader and commanding officer were known as Captain (D).
 In the Royal Navy, flotilla leaders and divisional leaders could be identified by particular coloured bands painted on their funnels.